-03 Jun 5 Ways to Prepare Your Website for Post-COVID-19
+04 Aug 5 Ways to Prepare Your Website for Quiet Periods

-As Churchill once said: “Never let a good crisis go to waste,” and COVID-19 has certainly been the perfect storm for eCommerce.
+As Churchill once said: “Never let a good crisis go to waste,” and COVID-19 (as an example) was certainly been the perfect storm for eCommerce.
 It is suddenly a reality for millions of businesses who may not have had online selling on their radar prior to the pandemic.
 In short, the world is going through a digital transformation.

 While many businesses (particularly tourism and travel companies) have been negatively affected, the eCommerce industry has received exponential growth while people are purchasing their essentials and other goods online.
 Buyers have completely changed priorities in what they buy, what they stock, and what purchases they de-prioritise.

 Although things will return to a “new normal” soon enough, there will most likely be a few long-term changes too, including a shift towards working from home, food delivery, and eCommerce in general.

 No matter what’s happening around us, it’s always a perfect time to restructure and improve your site’s SEO and content for an impending influx of customers.
 We take a look at how businesses need to prepare and adapt their e-Commerce and SEO strategy to succeed in a world in the throes of a digital transformation.